-These Services Terms and Conditions (the “Agreement”) shall apply to the performance of professional services (“Services”) by Sirius Computer Solutions, Inc. (“Sirius”), as referenced on, and in addition to, the terms and conditions stated on the applicable proposal (“Proposal”), for the benefit of the applicable end customer (“Customer”).
+These Services Terms and Conditions (the “Agreement”) shall apply to the performance of professional services (“Services”) by Sirius Computer Solutions, LLC. (“Sirius”), as referenced on, and in addition to, the terms and conditions stated on the applicable proposal (“Proposal”), for the benefit of the applicable end customer (“Customer”).

 1. Warranties.
 Sirius represents and warrants that it shall perform the Services required under this Agreement in accordance with industry standards and practices generally applicable to such Services, in a professional manner.
 In the event Customer gives Sirius written notice of non-compliance within three (3) business days of Sirius performing non-compliant Services, Sirius’ sole and exclusive obligation shall be to promptly correct or re-perform the Services.
 EXCEPT AS EXPRESSLY SET FORTH ABOVE, SIRIUS MAKES NO OTHER REPRESENTATIONS OR WARRANTIES, EXPRESS OR IMPLIED, TO CUSTOMER OR TO ANY OTHER PERSON OR ENTITY REGARDING PRODUCTS, SERVICES, AND DELIVERABLES, AND SIRIUS EXPRESSLY DISCLAIMS ANY OTHER REPRESENTATIONS AND WARRANTIES ARISING FROM COURSE OF DEALING, USAGE OF TRADE, OR COURSE OF PERFORMANCE, INCLUDING, WITHOUT LIMITATION, THE IMPLIED WARRANTIES OF MERCHANTABILITY, NONINFRINGEMENT, AND FITNESS FOR A PARTICULAR PURPOSE.